AirtimeUX/airtime-playbook/airtime-playbook/docs/collaborative_calendar.md

 ### Approach 2: Copying the event

 You can also copy the event to your internal research calendar.
-This gives you the opportunity to change the details, but if any changes are made to the original event, you will have to update the event in the research calendar manually.
+This allows you to change the details, but if any changes are made to the original event, you will have to update the event in the research calendar manually.

 ![Google calendar event copying](img/gcal_event_2.png){: style="width:50%"}